KatriHaapalinna/GridAccessibilityExtension/README.md

 # GridAccessbilityExtension Add-on for Vaadin 8

-${ComponentClassName} is a UI component add-on for Vaadin 8.
+GridAccessbilityExtension is an accessibility extension add-on for Vaadin 8 Grid.

-## Online demo

-Try the add-on demo at <url of the online demo>

 ## Download release